NitinN77/quora-plus-bypass/README.md

 # quora-plus-bypass
-A python script to extract answers for any question on Quora (Quora+ included)
+A python script to extract answers to any question on Quora (Quora+ included)

 ### Usage
 ```